Petrol, Diesel Prices Today: Fuel Prices Remain Unchanged On Tuesday

 The petrol price & diesel price are revised on a regular basis by public sector OMCs – Bharat Petroleum Corporation Ltd (BPCL), Indian Oil Corporation Ltd (IOCL) and Hindustan Petroleum Corporation Ltd (HPCL).
 Retail petrol and diesel prices differ from state to state because of local taxes like VAT or freight charges.

-The petrol price & diesel price were last revised on May 21 after which Finance Minister Nirmala Sitharaman announced a cut in excise duty on petrol and diesel by Rs 8 per litre, and Rs 6 per litre respectively.
+The petrol price & diesel price were last revised on May 22 after Finance Minister Nirmala Sitharaman announced a cut in excise duty on petrol and diesel by Rs 8 per litre, and Rs 6 per litre respectively.

-Since then petrol price & diesel price have been unchanged across the country except in Maharashtra.
+Since then fuel prices have been unchanged across the country except in Maharashtra where the new state government last month reduced the value-added tax (VAT) on petrol and diesel by Rs 5 and Rs 3, respectively.

 Here are the petrol and diesel prices in four major cities – Delhi, Mumbai, Chennai, Kolkata